History of capitalism: Precedents

 While trade has existed since early in human history, it was not capitalism.
-The earliest recorded activity of long-distance profit-seeking merchants can be traced to the Old Assyrian merchants active in Mesopotamia the 2nd millennium BCE.
+The earliest recorded activity of long-distance profit-seeking merchants can be traced to the old Assyrian merchants active in Mesopotamia the 2nd millennium BCE.
 The Roman Empire developed more advanced forms of commerce, and similarly widespread networks existed in Islamic nations.
 However, capitalism took shape in Europe in the late Middle Ages and Renaissance.

-An early emergence of commerce occurred on monastic estates in Italy and France and in the independent city republics of Italy during the late Middle Ages.
-Innovations in banking, insurance, accountancy, and various production and commercial practices linked closely to a 'spirit' of frugality, reinvestment, and city life, promoted attitudes that sociologists have tended to associate only with northern Europe, Protestantism, and a much later age.
-The city republics maintained their political independence from Empire and Church, traded with North Africa, the Middle East and Asia, and introduced Eastern practices.
-They were also considerably different from the absolutist monarchies of Spain and France, and were strongly attached to civic liberty.
+An early emergence of commerce occurred on monastic estates in Italy and France, but in particular in the independent Italian city-states during the late Middle Ages, such as Florence, Genoa and Venice.
+Those states pioneered innovative financial instruments such as bills of exchange and banking practices that facilitated long-distance trade.
+The competitive nature of these city-states fostered a spirit of innovation and risk-taking, laying the groundwork for capitalism's core principles of private ownership, market competition, and profit-seeking behavior.
+The economic prowess of the Italian city-states during this time not only fueled its own prosperity but also contributed significantly to the spread of capitalist ideas and practices throughout Europe and beyond.